-Recycle/reuse.
-Remove for physico-chemical/biological treatment.
-Remove to an authorized dump (Class I).
 Remove waste in accordance with local and/or national regulations.
 Hazardous waste shall not be mixed together with other waste.
 Different types of hazardous waste shall not be mixed together if this may entail a risk of pollution or create problems for the further management of the waste.
 Hazardous waste shall be managed responsibly.
 All entities that store, transport or handle hazardous waste shall take the necessary measures to prevent risks of pollution or damage to people or animals.
 Do not discharge into drains or the environment.
+Dispose of at authorized waste collection point.